 Where to Go in Vietnam

 Hanoi is great – all ancient architecture and a labyrinth of an Old Quarter with shops, restaurants, street stalls and beauty parlours.
+Check out all the best Vietnamese souvenirs to buy, here.
 The top things to do here include Ho Chi Minh’s mausoleum – yes you can actually see the old president’s body – the Hoan Kiem Lake and Hoa Lo Prison.
 Don’t leave without exploring the Thang Long Water Puppet Theatre: bonkers.

 And definitely don’t leave without trying an egg coffee – absolutely delicious until I found out how they make it.
 Don’t worry yourself with that, or the calories.